twisted/twisted/docs/core/specifications/banana.rst

 profile that should be supported by all Banana implementations.
 Additional profiles may be added in the future.

+Extensions defined by a profile may only be used if that profile has been selected by client and server.

 The ``"none"``  Profile